 In possession of three Good Conduct badges.
 Once tried by Court-martial.

-Entitled to the Crimean medal with clasps for Alma, Balaclava, Inkerman, Sebastopol and the Turkish medal.
+Entitled to the Crimean medal with clasps for Alma, Balaclava, Inkerman, and Sebastopol, and the Turkish medal.

 Vale Terrace, Todmorden.